Embedded C++ Kurs

 • Static class members

-• inline variables, especially static inline data members
+• inline variables and static inline data members

 • Constant objects and member functions